Thahit/SpaceInvaders/README.md

-# SpaceInvaders
+# Space Invaders
-Spaceinvaders game, built with pygames originally, I wanted to follow along https://www.youtube.com/watch?v=FfWpgLFMI7w&list=WL&index=20&t=759s , but did not like this version so I switched after like 20 min. but the img are from there.
+Space invaders game, built with PyGames originally, I wanted to follow along https://www.youtube.com/watch?v=FfWpgLFMI7w&list=WL&index=20&t=759s , but did not like this version so I switched after like 20 min. but the img are from there.

 screenshot: